toextendmylimits/LeetCode/000-merge-intervals.md

 (Sort by ending time, pick the task that finishes earliest)

-[Minimum Number of Arrows to Burst Balloons](https://leetcode.com/problems/minimum-number-of-arrows-to-burst-balloons) Sort by ending position, find next non-overlap range, increase count, and update ending position
+[Minimum Number of Arrows to Burst Balloons](https://leetcode.com/problems/minimum-number-of-arrows-to-burst-balloons) Sort by ending position, choose the needle at smalled ending position, then scan array, find next non-overlap range, increase count, and update ending position